ON THIS PAGE: You will learn about the different types of treatments doctors use for women with GTD. Use the menu to see other pages.

 Learn more about the importance of tracking side effects in another part of this guide.
 Learn more about palliative care in a separate section of this website.

 A remission is when the tumor cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 While many remissions of GTD are permanent, it is important to talk with your doctor about the possibility of the tumor returning.
 The risk of recurrence for GTD overall is low, but it may be 10% to 15% for women with a high-risk tumor.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence.

-If treatment fails
+If treatment does not work

-Patients who have advanced disease and who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
+People who have advanced disease and who are expected to live less than 6 months may want to consider hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
-You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
+You and your family are encouraged to talk with the health care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
+Nursing care and special equipment can make staying at home a workable option for many families.
 Learn more about advanced cancer care planning.